-Instead, opt for eCommerce-specific options that offer scalability, sufficient traffic processing power and high level of security – all of which are staples that an online business needs to have for growth.
+Instead, opt for eCommerce-specific options that offer scalability, sufficient traffic processing power, and a high level of security – all of which are staples that an online business needs to have for growth.

-For those that don’t possess sufficient knowledge on coding, ready-made templates can be a quick and easy way to tailor your site to best suit the vision for your brand.
+For those that don’t possess sufficient knowledge of coding, ready-made templates can be a quick and easy way to tailor your site to best suit the vision of your brand.
 Before deciding to go with a template, ask yourself this line of questions:

 - Does the layout help customers navigate through your site quickly?

 - How well is your brand’s identity represented through the homepage?

 - Does the template require additional plug-ins for further customization?

 Add a payment method